 Thailand, officially the Kingdom of Thailand is a country in Southeast Asia that borders Myanmar (Burma), Vietnam, Laos, Cambodia, and Malaysia.
 The country has a total of 69 million people, where 8.2 million people live in the capital Bangkok.

-Thailand is a constitutional monarchy and the current monarch is Maha Vajiralongkorn, also known as King Rama X. It’s a Buddhist country where 95% of the people are considered as Buddhists.
+Thailand is a constitutional monarchy and the current monarch is Maha Vajiralongkorn, also known as King Rama X. It’s a Buddhist country where 95% of the people are considered Buddhists.

 List of Cities in Thailand

 - Nakhon Ratchasima

 - Hat Yai

 - Phuket town

 The oldest findings of human settlement in Thailand go back as far as 40 000 years in time, but there are no written accounts from this period.
 The fact is that little is known about Thai history before the 13th century.

 What’s known is that the Dvaravati kingdom was founded by the Mon people somewhere around the 6th century AD.
 The first known Thai people of today came from southern China in the 13th century, and the first Thai kingdom was founded in 1238 – The Sukothai.